-For clients who have attended the WDD appointment and decided to participate in an education or vocational training program, WDD will do the following:
+A client who attended the WDD Orientation and decided to participate in a school or training program is considered a VIES (Voluntary Intensive Employment Services) participant.
+WDD will do the following:

-- 1. Assist the client with career goal planning.
-WDD will conduct a Targeted Vocational Assessment that includes testing their skills and aptitudes.
-Career Counseling will be provided and the interpretation of the test results will be discussed. - 2.
-WDD will take into consideration the remaining number of months in the client's vocational training lifetime limits in assisting the client with his/her career goal decision.
+1. Assist the client with career goal planning.
+WDD may conduct a Targeted Vocational Assessment that includes testing their skills and aptitudes.
+Career Counseling will be provided and the interpretation of the test results will be discussed.

+2. WDD will take into consideration the remaining number of months in the client's vocational training lifetime limits in assisting the client with his/her career goal decision.